Archive

 Addendum

-This is Bob Moler with Ephemeris for Wednesday, May 10th.
-Today the Sun will be up for 14 hours and 37 minutes, setting at 8:58, and it will rise tomorrow at 6:19.
-The Moon, 2 days before last quarter, will rise at 2:42 tomorrow morning.
+This is Ephemeris for Wednesday, August 30th.
+Today the Sun will be up for 13 hours and 20 minutes, setting at 8:23, and it will rise tomorrow at 7:03.
+The Moon, is the full Blue Moon today, and it will rise at 8:39 this evening.
+No, it’s not really blue in color.
+The Blue Moon is the second full moon in a particular month.

 The astronomical event times given are for the Traverse City/Interlochen area of Michigan (EDT, UT –4 hours).
 They may be different for your location.